Peter McLeavey: Career

 The gallery continues to operate at that location, and more than 500 exhibitions have been mounted there.
 McLeavey's daughter, Olivia McLeavey, took over the running of the gallery in 2011, when his health declined.

 The Peter McLeavey Gallery currently represents some of New Zealand's best-known modern and contemporary artists, including Laurence Aberhart, Bill Hammond, Richard Killeen, Colin McCahon, Yvonne Todd, Robin White, Toss Woollaston, and Jeffrey Harris.

 McLeavey died in Wellington on 12 November 2015 at the age of 79.

 In September 2018 his archive was acquired by the Alexander Turnbull Library.
-It will be available by request in late 2019 or 2020.
+It was scheduled to be made available by request in late 2019 or 2020.

 The Man in the Hat

 In 2009, a documentary about McLeavey was released, directed by Luit Bieringa, produced by Jan Bieringa, and filmed by cinematographer Leon Narbey.
 The documentary intersperses scenes of McLeavey going about life at home, in inner-city Wellington, and in his gallery with readings by New Zealand actor Sam Neill from McLeavey's correspondence with artists.